WebFiori/docs/jsonx.md

 ### Object Does not Implement `JsonI`

-Let's assume that we would like to add an instance of the following class to an instance of `JsonX`:
+Assuming that we would like to add an instance of the following class to an instance of `JsonX`:

 ``` php
 class Employee {